 If Spades split 2-2 we'd make five tricks in the suit (and avoid a loser to boot).
-We may also note that a rare but possible break, whereby one opponent holds the singleton ♠Q, is also good enough for our purposes.
+We may also note that a rare but possible break, whereby one opponent holds the singleton $\pounds Q$, is also good enough for our purposes.

-Assuming trumps break favourably, knocking out the ◆A will create two Diamond tricks and we have in addition the ◆A and the ♣A. Counting this lot up (never forget to count and always re-count as the hand is being played) we are seeking to make five Spades, one Heart, two Diamonds and the ♣A. That totals nine tricks.
+Assuming trumps break favorably, knocking out the A will create two Diamond tricks and we have in addition the A and the A. Counting this lot up (never forget to count and always recount as the hand is being played) we are seeking to make five Spades, one Heart, two Diamonds and the A. That totals nine tricks.
 If Spades are unluckily placed for us then we'd be unsuccessful.
 All we can say is: Live with it.

 Note that as we are playing in a suit contract it is also worth checking losers.
-What do we of a responding hand might be augmented by having helpful shape, together with trump support.
+What do we expect to lose on this deal?
+Here, we hope to of a responding hand might be augmented by having helpful shape, together with trump support.

 So by all means think of the point-count as being the basis for negotiations when you are assessing how high to raise partner.
-Look upon side-suit shortages with approval and flat distributions (especially 4·3·3·3 hands) with disfavour.
-This, however, is not an exact science!
+Look upon side-suit shortages with approval and flat distributions (especially $4\cdot3\cdot3\cdot3$ hands) with disfavor.
+This is not an exact science!